 1. Hire an LLC Formation Service

-Now, unless you went to law school or were a lawyer in a previous stage of your life, taking care of legal matters can be difficult.
+Unless you went to law school or were a lawyer in a previous stage of your life, taking care of legal matters can be difficult.
 That’s why there are services available to assist you.
-If you feel overwhelmed with responsibilities (maybe you already have a full-time job or side hustle or even both!) and don’t have a lot of extra time on your hands, hiring outside assistance to help form your LLC may be just what your remote business needs.
+If you feel overwhelmed with responsibilities (maybe you already have a full-time job or side hustle or even both) and don’t have a lot of extra time on your hands, hiring outside assistance to help form your LLC may be just what your remote business needs.

 Here are a few of the more popular LLC formation services:

 Rocket Lawyer is an online company that provides legal services to small and mid-sized businesses.
 One of their most well-known services is LLC formation, but they offer everything from legal advice to pre-made templates for commonly utilized business documents.

 - You can sign up for a free 7-day trial

 - Monthly membership is pricier than most competitors